 - battle mental health issues such as depression and addiction; Grid can facilitate a way out of these.

 “If the ladder is not leaning against the right wall, every step we take just gets us to the wrong place faster.”Stephen Covey, Author of 7 Habits of Highly Effective People

 Grid anchors all forms of coaching (life, career, executive, health and well-being) in a holistic framework that focuses on empowering the individual through greater self-awareness, overall balance and evidence-based feedback.
 Grid invites the person to become the creator of their life and exercise personal leadership in all 4 quadrants.
 Over time, Grid helps people show up to life with greater coherence and assists with finding meaning.

-If you’re a career coach, HR or L&D practitioner, career counselor or consultant, my session will help you explore how adding the Grid to your toolkit could be useful in your practice.
-To sign up, contact CCS.
+If you’re a career coach, HR or L&D practitioner, career counselor or consultant, this accredited training programme will help you explore how adding the Grid to your toolkit could be useful in your practice.

 Three career tips from me